Bounds on inequality with incomplete data: Data Scenarios and Inequality Indices

-\begin{definition}[Scenario 1] There exists a finite collection of non-overlapping intervals $\mathcal{G}_d = [\underline{a}_d,\overline{a}_d]$, $d=1,\ldots,D$, with $\underline{a}_d \leq \overline{a}_d$, such that for each unit $i$ there exists $d$ with $\mathcal{I}_i=\mathcal{G}_d$.
-Thus the support of $Y$ is coarsened through membership in one of finitely many common brackets.
-The boundaries $\underline{a}_d,\overline{a}_d$ may be deterministic (e.g. fixed survey categories) or stochastic (e.g. sample quantiles), with stochastic boundaries assumed to be estimable by an asymptotically linear estimator.\footnote{As the group boundaries are often finite-dimensional, this condition is usually quite weak.
-An example is when the group boundaries are given by quantiles of the empirical distribution.
+\begin{definition}[Scenario~1] There exists a finite collection of non-overlapping intervals $\mathcal{G}_d = [\underline{a}_d,\overline{a}_d]$, $d=1,\ldots,D$, with $\underline{a}_d \leq \overline{a}_d$, such that for each unit $i$ there exists $d$ with $\mathcal{I}_i=\mathcal{G}_d$.
+Thus the econometrician observes which common bracket contains $Y$, rather than observing $Y$ exactly.
+The boundaries $\underline{a}_d,\overline{a}_d$ may be deterministic (e.g.\ fixed survey brackets) or stochastic (e.g.\ sample quantiles), with stochastic boundaries required to admit an asymptotically linear estimator.\footnote{As the bracket boundaries are often finite-dimensional, this condition is usually quite weak.
+An example is when the bracket boundaries are given by quantiles of the empirical distribution.
 These estimate the population quantiles under standard conditions.
-Whether the group boundaries are deterministic or not makes no difference to computation of the bounds -- only to statistical inference}.
+Whether the bracket boundaries are deterministic or not makes no difference to computation of the bounds -- only to statistical inference}.